rdmorganiser/rdmorganiser.github.io/en/Publications.md

 <details>
   <summary><h2>RDMO Development</h2>
-    Here are publications about the development of the RDMO software and content (catalogs, options, etc.).
+    <p>Here are publications about the development of the RDMO software and content (catalogs, options, etc.).</p>
   </summary>
   <ul class="publication">
   {% for publication in site.data.publications.RDMO_development %}